nextapps-de/flexsearch/README.md

     </tr>
 </table>

 Adding, removing or updating existing items has a similar complexity.
+The contextual index grows exponentially, that's why it is actually just supported for the tokenizer ___"strict"___.

 <a name="consumption"></a>
 #### Compare Memory Consumption